 By the time I had got into their midst not a few of them had decided that animal cries were insufficient to meet the case and were saying it with bottles and brickbats, and the police who were present in considerable numbers seemed not to be liking it much.
 It must be rotten being a policeman on these occasions.
 Anyone who has got a bottle can throw it at you, but if you throw it back, the yell of police brutality goes up and there are editorials in the papers next day.

 And it just feels wrong.
 The phrase ‘police brutality’ is the language of the 1960s and ’70s.
-This isn’t Bertie’s world and it’s a relief to see him get out of London and, effectively, back to the 1920s.
+This isn’t Bertie’s world and it’s a relief to see him get out of London and, effectively, back to a fantasy version of the 1920s.

 So it’s a bit disconcerting to find him in the midst of the Swinging Sixties.
 He ought to be in his late-seventies by now, but of course he isn’t: he’s much the same indeterminate middle-age that he’s always been.
 And he’s still the same character as well, the kind of English gentleman who expostulates: ‘Blow me down flat!’